saabalde/2024_Acoelomorpha_phylogenomics/04-Morphological_phylogenetics/README.md

 **Supp.
 Figure S6:** Phylogenetic tree inferred from morphological data using MrBayes.
 Branch are colour-coded as Figure 1 in the manuscript.
 Nodal support represents posterior probabilities and the scale bar substitutions per site.

 ## Phylogenetic placement
+Due to the poor phylogenetic performance of the morphological matrix and given the importance of morphology in acoelomorph classification and taxonomy, we tested an alternative approach.
+Since we already have a robust phylogeny inferred from transcriptomic data, we wanted to test if we could get better results using phylogenetic placement algorithms.
+We chose for this the algorithm implemented in [RAxML](https://github.com/amkozlov/raxml-ng).

+The RAxML manual suggests to use a ["weighted approach"](https://ieeexplore.ieee.org/document/5586939).
+Basically it means you first weight the morphological characters, according to their congruence with the reference phylogeny, and then you incorporate those weights into the phylogenetic placement approach.
+This approach is supposed to improve the accuracy of this analysis by 20% to 25%.

+    # Infer the weights of the characters
+    raxmlHPC -f u -m ASC_MULTIGAMMA --asc-corr=lewis -t Reference_tree.tre -s Characters.phy -n test -# 1000 -p 12345

+    # Use these weights over a new matrix
+    raxmlHPC -f v -m ASC_MULTIGAMMA --asc-corr=lewis -t Reference_tree.tre -s All_species.phy -a RAxML_weights.test -n Morphological_placement -# 1000 -p 12345

+This approach correctly identified the position (at least to the family level) of 60 out of 83 species (>72%), demonstrating its potential for inferring the classification of new acoelomorph species.
+A careful evaluation of the results revealed that missing data in the matrix is the main factor leading to species misplacement.

+---